Do you know, you can use PowerShell to scan Windows for viruses & malware and remove them? Here’s a detailed guide on how you can do it.

-How to Launch Powershell in Windows?
+How to Launch PowerShell in Windows?

-- Search for Powershell on Windows Search.
+- Search for PowerShell on Windows Search.

-- Right-click on Powershell and select Run as administrator.
+- Right-click on PowerShell and select Run as administrator.

 1. Check Windows Security Status

-Before following the next methods, you need to ensure that the security app is running on your device.
+You need to ensure that the security app is running on your device.
 This method won’t work if you are using any other security program.

 Get-MpComputerStatus